Your Horoscope This Week: September 7 To 14

 Gemini Sun & Rising:

-Monday and Tuesday’s post-eclipse Aries Moon reconnects you with energizing peers, making it an ideal time to network lightly, ask for intros, and let a friend gas you up before that bold email.
-By midweek, the Taurus Moon asks for quiet calibration: audit your time, clean up a file system, and name one daily habit that supports the bigger move your intuition is whispering about.
+Tuesday and Wednesday’s post-eclipse Aries Moon reconnects you with energising peers, making it an ideal time to network lightly, ask for intros, and let a friend gas you up before that bold email.
+By Thursday, the Taurus Moon asks for quiet calibration: audit your time, clean up a file system, and name one daily habit that supports the bigger move your intuition is whispering about.
 There’s no need to sprint right now… allow your body to integrate the eclipse downloads.

-Monday and Tuesday’s post-eclipse Aries Moon reconnects you with energizing peers, making it an ideal time to network lightly, ask for intros, and let a friend gas you up before that bold email.
-By midweek, the Taurus Moon asks for quiet calibration: audit your time, clean up a file system, and name one daily habit that supports the bigger move your intuition is whispering about.
+Tuesday and Wednesday’s post-eclipse Aries Moon reconnects you with energising peers, making it an ideal time to network lightly, ask for intros, and let a friend gas you up before that bold email.
+By Thursday, the Taurus Moon asks for quiet calibration: audit your time, clean up a file system, and name one daily habit that supports the bigger move your intuition is whispering about.
 There’s no need to sprint right now… allow your body to integrate the eclipse downloads.

 This weekend, the Moon entering your sign flips your mic back on.
 Your voice carries extra power at this time, so post the thread, record the reel, send the deck.
 With Jupiter trining the Pisces North Node earlier in the week, your gut already flagged what’s worth betting on; now your words make it real.
 Keep two tabs open: one for playful experimentation (low stakes, high joy), and one for the precise ask (raise, role, rate).
 You process fast, so just remember to celebrate your current wins before you chase the next ones.